rwijtvliet/portfolyo/docs/core/pfline.rst

 Arithmatic
 ----------

 There are many ways to change and interact with ``PfLine`` instances.
 An intuitive way is through arithmatic, described below.
-The operations are grouped by the type of the other operand, and colors are used to more easily indicate the type of the output value.
+The operations are grouped by the operator, and colors are used to more easily indicate the type of the output value.

 General remarks: